PerArneng/strangemachines/README.md

 Strange Machines
 ===============

-Strangemachines is a Java library for working with statemachines.
-Statemachines can be useful when working with asyncronous events, parsing or games.
+Strange Machines is a Java library for working with state machines.
+State machines can be useful when working with asynchronous events, parsing or games.

-The statemachine implementation in this library is based on Java Enums that represents each state.
+The state machine implementation in this library is based on Java Enums that represents each state.
 Each state can have an implementation that is triggered when the state is entered.
 It is also possible to have transition guards that can prevent a transition between two states.